-Before the Second World War, Estonia’s economy was based on agriculture, but there was a significant knowledge sector, with the university city of Tartu known for scientific contributions, and a growing industrial sector, similar to that of neighboring Finland.
-Products, such as butter, milk, and cheese were widely known in the west European markets.
+Before the Second World War, Estonia’s economy was based on agriculture, but there was a significant knowledge sector, with the university city of Tartu known for scientific contributions and a growing industrial sector similar to that of neighbouring Finland.
+Products such as butter, milk, and cheese were widely known in the Western European markets.

-The main markets were Germany and the United Kingdom, and only 3% of all commerce was with the neighboring USSR.
-Estonia and Finland had a relatively similar standard of living.
+The main markets were Germany and the United Kingdom, and only 3% of all commerce was with the neighbouring USSR.
+Estonia and Finland had relatively similar standards of living.

 Because of its economic performance after regaining independence in 1991, Estonia has been termed one of the Baltic Tigers.
 With a population of just over 1.3 million, it is one of the least populous members of the European Union, the Eurozone, the OECD, the Schengen Area, and NATO.
-Estonia has consistently ranked highly in international rankings for quality of life, education, press freedom, digitalization of public services and the prevalence of technology companies.
+Estonia has consistently ranked highly in international rankings for quality of life, education, press freedom, digitalization of public services, and technology companies’ prevalence.

-SMEs play a particularly important role in the ‘non-financial business economy’ in Estonia.
+SMEs play a vital role in Estonia’s ‘non-financial business economy’.
 They generate 78.2% of total value added and 79.5% of total employment, well above the respective EU averages of 56.4% and 66.6%.

-Estonian SMEs employ 4.5 people on average, which is slightly higher than the EU average of 3.9.
-Similar to most EU countries, the most significant SME sectors are wholesale and retail trade, and manufacturing.
+Estonian SMEs employ 4.5 people on average, slightly higher than the EU average of 3.9.
+Like most EU countries, the most significant SME sectors are wholesale, retail trade, and manufacturing.

 The average productivity of Estonian SMEs, calculated as value added per person employed, is around €30,600, 31.4% lower than in the EU as a whole.